 ABOUT THE UNIVERSITY:

-LeTourneau University is an interdenominational Christ-centered university offering more than 80 programs that prepare students for success in areas including aviation, biblical studies, business, criminal justice, education, engineering, health-science-nursing, human services, kinesiology, liberal arts, psychology and science.
-Graduate degree offerings include business administration, counseling, education, engineering, psychology and strategic leadership.
+LeTourneau University is a regionally accredited interdenominational Christ-centered university offering undergraduate degrees in aviation, business, communication, computer science, criminal justice, education, engineering, health care management, health science-nursing, human services, kinesiology, the liberal arts, psychology, the sciences and theology.
+Graduate degree offerings include business administration, health care administration, counseling, education, engineering, marriage & family therapy, psychology and strategic leadership.

-The university's 2,950 students represent nearly all 50 states, over 20 foreign countries, and 44 different denominational groups.
-The entering freshman class averages of SAT scores range from approximately 150-200 points above the national average and evidence a strong academic quality, although provision is made for students with lower scores who possess evidence of potential achievement.
-U.S. News & World Report has consistently ranked LETU in the top tier among “America’s Best Colleges” for nearly two decades among universities in its category.
+LETU students typically represent all 50 states, nearly 30 countries, and more than 50 denominational groups.
+The SAT average of entering residential freshmen is often 140-160 points above the national average and indicate a strong academic quality, although provision is made for students with lower scores who possess evidence of potential achievement.

-LETU is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate, baccalaureate and master’s degrees.
-The business program is accredited by the International Assembly for Collegiate Business Education (IACBE).
-LeTourneau University’s engineering and engineering technology programs are accredited by the Engineering Accreditation Commission and the Technology Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET).
-LETU’s flight program is certified by the Federal Aviation Administration (FAA).
-LeTourneau is a proud member of the National Collegiate Athletic Association (NCAA) Division III.
-The Texas State Board for Educator Certification has approved LeTourneau University as an undergraduate, post-baccalaureate, graduate, and No Child Left Behind compliant certification program.
+LeTourneau has been consistently recognized by U.S. News and World Report as one of "America's Best Colleges."
+LeTourneau University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate and master's degrees.
+The business program is accredited by IACBE.
+LeTourneau University's engineering and engineering technology programs are accredited by the Engineering Accreditation Commission and the Technology Accreditation Commission of the Accreditation Board of Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone: 410-347-7700.
+The Carnegie Foundation classifies LeTourneau University as a Master's (Comprehensive) University II.

-The 162-acre main campus is located in Longview, Texas, a progressive hub city with an MSA of 194000, nestled among the beautiful pine-forested hills and lakes of East Texas.
-It is approximately 120 miles east of Dallas, Texas, and 60 miles west of Shreveport, Louisiana.
+The 162 acre main campus is located in Longview, Texas, a progressive hub city with an MSA of 150,000, nestled among the beautiful pine-forested hills and lakes of East Texas.
+It is approximately 120 miles east of Dallas, Texas and 60 miles west of Shreveport, Louisiana.